The definitive Spanish chilled soup.

 - 1 slice country-style bread, about 1″ thick, crusts removed

 - 2 small cucumbers, peeled, seeded, and coarsely chopped

 - 2 lb. very ripe tomatoes, seeded and coarsely chopped

 - 1⁄2 cup extra-virgin olive oil

-- 1⁄2 green pepper, seeded and finely diced
+- 1⁄2 green pepper, seeded and finely chopped

-- 1⁄2 cucumber, peeled, seeded, and finely diced
+- 1⁄2 cucumber, peeled, seeded, and finely chopped

-- 1⁄2 small white onion, peeled and finely diced
+- 1⁄2 small white onion, peeled and finely chopped

-- 1 small tomato, seeded and finely diced
+- 1 small tomato, seeded and finely chopped

-- Chill gazpacho in refrigerator for at least 2 hours.
-Adjust seasoning.
-Serve in individual glasses, or in soup bowls with garnishes on the side.
+- Serve in individual glasses, or in soup bowls with optional garnishes on the side.